emodii/telegram-servermanager/README.md

 You can also **check service status** with `/status`, **WakeOnLan** is added by using `/wake`.
 Choose between **whitelist** or **blacklist** for the commands you want to run (whitelist is strongly recommended)!
 Both options come with a pre-defined list to help you, and you can also add more commands to the list while running the setup.
+Loggin: View the log-file to see, what is happening with your bot.
+Do users run forbidden commands?
+Anyone evil trying to access your bot?

 ## Examples
 /run: